LineIntegralx/AlphaPolyp/README.md

 There are two options to run AlphaPolyp: building from the provided Dockerfile and model weights, or pulling pre-built Docker images.

-## Option 1: Building from Source and Local Model Weights

 1.  **Clone the Repository:**

     ```bash